rjsears/GardenPi/README.md

   <li>7" Touchscreen for local control</li>
 </ul>

-In addition to these zones/sensors, the system would also interact directly with our already installed power and water monitoring systems.
+In addition to these zones/sensors, the system also interacts directly with our already installed power and water monitoring systems.
 This system was build on EmonCMS which is part of the OpenEnergy Project.
 We use our EmonCMS data to gather water utilization information for GardenPi via smart water meters on our property and do the same for monitoring the AC circuit utilization for GardenPi.
-Other data such as outside temperature and humidity is likewise drawn from an outside source, namely a Davis Vantage PRO2 system we have installed on the property.
+Other data such as outside temperature and humidity are likewise drawn from an outside source, namely a Davis Vantage PRO2 system we have installed on the property.
+A script grabs all of this data and writes it to a MySQL database and sends the necessary information over to GardenPi.
 This information is written directly to the ```neptune``` database automatically by outside scripts.
 If you do not use these readings you can set them to 0 in the database and that is all that will be displayed in the web interface.

 This is the broad overview of how the system is designed:<br><br>
 <img src="https://github.com/rjsears/GardenPi/blob/master/images/gardenpi_physical_20200803.jpg" alt="GardenPi Physical Layout" height="600" width="800"></a>